"woe betide" meaning in All languages combined

 Etymology: From Early Modern English woe (“great sadness or distress; calamity, trouble”) + betide (“to happen to, befall”), formerly used to decry a person’s actions.
 Grammatically, the verb is in the subjunctive mood.
 Etymology templates: {{glossary|verb}} verb, {{glossary|subjunctive mood}} subjunctive mood Head templates: {{head|en|verb}} woe betide

 1. (transitive, idiomatic, humorous or literary) Used to warn someone that trouble will occur if that person does something: bad things will happen to.
-Wikipedia link: Early Modern English Tags: idiomatic, transitive Synonyms: woebetide Related terms: a pox on Translations (bad things will happen to): Isten óvja (Hungarian), jaj annak (Hungarian), jaj neki (Hungarian), biada [imperfective] (Polish), liệu hồn (Vietnamese)
+Wikipedia link: Early Modern English Tags: humorous, idiomatic, literary, transitive Synonyms: woebetide Related terms: a pox on Translations (bad things will happen to): Isten óvja (Hungarian), jaj annak (Hungarian), jaj neki (Hungarian), biada [imperfective] (Polish), liệu hồn (Vietnamese)

 Alternative forms